Odjit/KindredSchematics/README.md

   - checks the glow of the tile you are looking at.
 - `.glow library`
   - Spawns a library of all glows for you to look at.
 Will teleport you to the library if a library is already spawned.
 Spawns in off the coast of south west Silverlight.
+  - This is very resource consuming.
+Use this on an empty map to pick out your glows and save them to the config with `.glow new`.
+Do not use this on any map you intend to keep!

 ### Misc Commands
 - `.floorup (NumberofFloors)`